 - The first true stainless steel was produced by Harry Brearley in Sheffield, England when he added chromium to a steel alloy, resulting in a metal that will rarely corrode, rust or stain (1913)

-- Walt Disney released its fifth animated feature, Bambi, which went on to become a film classic (1942)
+- Walt Disney released its fifth animated feature, Bambi, based on the book Bambi, A Life in the Woods, a coming-of-age story that went on to become a film classic (1942)

 - The Central African Republic declared independence from France (1960)